idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 5 Project templates.md

 ### Preparing to create a project template

-A project template is about storing the current state in order to reuse in the future, so you may wish to give a little thought on the configuration you want to save.
+A project template is about storing CafeTran's current state in order to reuse in the future, so you may wish to give a little thought on the configuration you want to save.

-Of course, this depends on the intended use case (see the next section for such examples).
+Of course, this also depends on the intended use case (see the next section for such examples).

 Here are some items that you might want to consider before saving or updating a template.